engellaboratory/engellab/content/authors/john/_index.md

 ---
 # Display name
-title: Nora Engel, PhD
+title: John Doe, PhD

 # Username (this should match the folder name)
 authors:
-- admin
+- john

 # Is this the primary user of the site?
-superuser: true
+superuser: False

 # Role/position
-role: Associate Professor, Medical Genetics and Molecular Biochemistry
+role: Postdoctoral Fellow

 # Organizations/Affiliations
 organizations: